-Absence (whole school) Autumn 2023 absence
+Absence (whole school) Autumn 2024 absence

-- Overall attendance in autumn 2023 was 94%, in-line with the national figure which is also 94%. - Persistent absence in autumn 2023 is 19%.
-There is currently no national data to make comparison. - We are very aware of the range of socio-economic difficulties unique to our local area and work hard to address these with quality pastoral care. - The IDSR report also hi-lights that the school deprivation indicator is 0.46 compared to 0.21 nationally.
+- Overall attendance in autumn 2024 was 93%, in-line with the national figure which is also 93%. - Persistent absence in autumn 2024 is 21%.
+The national figure for persistent absence is 21%. - We are very aware of the range of socio-economic difficulties unique to our local area and work hard to address these with quality pastoral care. - The IDSR report also hi-lights that the school deprivation indicator is 0.46 compared to 0.21 nationally.